donfreiday/learnOpenGL/readme.md

 ```

 ### 03 - Vertex Buffers and Drawing a Triangle
+This lesson covers the extensive boilerplate required to render a triangle using modern OpenGL.

 #### Notes
  OpenGL is a state machine, and every object created is assigned an integer ID, which is used to reference that resource.